-(i) "an assessment of the substance ... should not only comprise the factual results of [WHO's] examination ... but also an evaluation of the data which it may have found in the light of such considerations of public health as it may consider appropriate ..."
+(i) "The assessment of the substance (...) should not only comprise the factual results of [WHO's] examination (...) but also an evaluation of the data which it may have found in the light of such considerations of public health as it may consider appropriate (...)"
 Commentary on the 1971 Convention, para.
 41 (p.
 58);

-(ii) "extent of abuse or the degree of likelihood of abuse [must be established] ... in order to be able to determine whether ... [this] ... constitutes a public health and social problem warranting the placing of the substance under international control."
+(ii) "WHO must also establish the extent of abuse or the degree of likelihood of abuse (...) in order to be able to determine whether [this] constitutes a public health and social problem warranting the placing of the substance under international control."
 Id., para.
 42 (p.
 58);